 Any bid received after the time and date specified will not be considered.
 All bids will remain firm for a period of 30 days after opening.

 The bidder to whom an award is made may be required to enter into a written contract with the school district.

+A procurement for a supply or service in the amount of $10,000 or greater by not more than $50,000 shall be awarded to the responsible party offering the needed quantity or supply among three written quotations sought and retained by the procurement officer.

+A procurement in the amount of $10,000 or less shall be obtained through the exercise of sound business practices.

 SOURCE: MASC 2021